rev22/prettyprintjs.coffee/README.md

 prettyprintjs.coffee
 ===

-This is an experimental fork converting the code to CoffeeScript.
+This is a port of prettyPrint.js to CoffeeScript.

 The upstream README follows: